Aaditya-Singh/Low-Shot-Robustness/README.md

 * `eval_type`: Should be set to `bslplpl` for Baseline++.
 Default is `lineval`.
 * `folder` and `pretrained_path`: Specifies folder to save model weights to and path to load model weights from.

 For more details and parameters than the ones provided here, please refer to the `--help` option.
+Details for full-finetuning on ImageNet can be found in our [MAE codebase](https://github.com/Aaditya-Singh/MAE)

 ## Robustness Interventions

-- Our code currently provides support for [LP-FT](https://arxiv.org/abs/2202.10054) and [WiSE-FT](https://github.com/mlfoundations/wise-ft).
+- This codebase provides support for [LP-FT](https://arxiv.org/abs/2202.10054) and [WiSE-FT](https://github.com/mlfoundations/wise-ft).
 - For CLIP, the `clip` model should be [loaded](https://github.com/openai/CLIP#cliploadname-device-jitfalse) and the weights of `clip.visual` should be saved offline.
-- CLIP's zero-shot weights can be saved with the command `bash commands/save_wiseft_weights.sh`
+- CLIP's zero-shot head weights can be saved with the command provided [here](https://github.com/Aaditya-Singh/Low-Shot-Robustness/blob/main/commands/save_wiseft_weights.sh)
 - Set `finetuning` to `true` and `eval_type` to `zeroshot` for full fine-tuning with these weights.
-- The same command with `Type=wiseft` can be used to save WiSE-FT weights after full fine-tuning.
+- This command with `Type=wiseft` can be used to save WiSE-FT weights after full fine-tuning.
-- Please refer to [Model Soups](https://github.com/mlfoundations/model-soups) and [RobustViT](https://github.com/hila-chefer/RobustViT) codebases for other interventions included in the paper.
+- Please refer to our [RobustViT codebase](https://github.com/Aaditya-Singh/RobustViT) and [Model Soups](https://github.com/mlfoundations/model-soups) for other interventions.

 ## References